 Will A Short Stopover Be Enough To Visit Riga?

-Spending a relatively short stopover at the Riga's airport can be daunting, but you won't be disappointed if you chose to explore the city instead.
+Spending a relatively short stopover at Riga's airport can be daunting, but you won't be disappointed if you choose to explore the city instead.
 Even 4 hours between the flights was enough for me to take a quick glimpse of this dazzling city and want to come back.
-A friend of mine, who was born and raised in Riga, once said that he would consider Vilnius, Tallinn and then Riga in the descending order in terms of beauty and charm.
-But having visited Vilnius, Lithuania, I would argue that Riga appears to be more alluring that its "elder brother" - Vilnius.
+A friend of mine, who was born and raised in Riga, once said that he would consider Vilnius, Tallinn and then Riga in descending order in terms of beauty and charm.
+But having visited Vilnius, Lithuania, I would argue that Riga appears to be more alluring than its "elder brother" - Vilnius.

-Combine this with having to carry a hand luggage, and you can imagine how much I ended up seeing.
+Combine this with having to carry hand luggage, and you can imagine how much I ended up seeing.
 Not much.

 Nonetheless, it was enough to jump to the conclusion that Riga is the hidden gem of the Baltics.